 Cooking with a wood stove requires some forethought.
 You don’t just turn on a burner when you want to scramble some eggs or make a pot of tea.
 The fire needs to be started ahead of time, allowing the stove to heat up.
 If you want to cook over high heat, you need to get the fire stoked up with a good bed of coals.
 For frying, boiling, or canning foods, you will need a hotter stove.

-For simmering soup or chili, reheating leftovers, or slow cooking foods, the fire will need to burn at a lower, but steady, heat for a long period of time.
+For simmering soup or chili, reheating leftovers, or slow cooking foods, the fire will should burn at a low, steady, heat for a long period of time.
 You can’t just put your meal in a crock pot and forget about it for the day.
-Wood will need to be added and you’ll need to pay close attention to keep proper heat levels and make sure your food doesn’t burn.
+Wood needs to be added and you have to pay attention to keep proper heat levels and make sure your food doesn’t burn.

 If you don’t have a cook stove with an oven, you can purchase one that will allow you to bake on top of the wood stove.
 Before ordering, measure the dimensions of the stove top to be sure it will fit.
 Purchase an oven thermometer to put inside the oven so you can keep the temperature close to what the recipe calls for.
 You don’t want to burn the outside of a loaf of bread and have the inside doughy and underdone.
 If you do buy a stove top oven, try practicing with it a few times.
 Build a fire to heat the house as you normally would.
 Place the oven with thermometer on the stove and just watch to see what the temperature is.
 You’ll get a feel for how much to stoke your fire, depending on what temperature you need for baking.

-You can also let your fire die down to a bed of coals and cook foods in a foil packet with some oil or butter to prevent sticking.
+You can also let your fire die down to a bed of coals and cook foods in a small Dutch oven or a foil packet with some oil or butter to prevent sticking.
 This is a great way to cook hamburgers and potatoes with some sliced onion and a sprinkle of salt.
-In the autumn and spring, when the weather is cool but not freezing, you might like to let your fire die down and cook right on the coals like this.
+In the autumn and spring, when the weather is cool but not freezing, you can let your fire die down and cook right on the coals like this.